 Welcome to the Allen School!
 You can register for CSE major courses after you are coded as a CS or CE major (instructions on the new majors orientation page).
 We do not require new students to take a CSE course their first quarter in the major; however, beginning your second quarter, our CSE Satisfactory Progress Policy requires at least one CSE course per quarter.
 Consider the following classes for your first quarters:

 - CSE 331: Software Design and Implementation: A coding-oriented class, required for CS and recommended for CE.
-This is a fine class to take your 1st, 2nd or 3rd quarter in the class.
+This is a fine class to take your first, second or third quarter in the class.
 It's valuable before internships.